 Using fast-charge on occasion is fine, but routine bursts every day will increase degradation speed and make your phone lose battery life.

-If you notice your phone doesn't hold charge, it might be because you relied on fast-charge every day.
+If you notice your phone battery not holding charge, it might be because you relied on fast-charge every day.

 3. Avoid Fast Discharging (High Power Devices)